The insider advice on this page is from Wendy’s Trusted Travel Expert for small-ship expeditions: Ashton Palmer of ExpeditionTrips.

 Best short cruise

-The typical Inside Passage itinerary requires eight days, but in 2017 the National Geographic Sea Bird is piloting a new six-day option that will include Sitka’s Raptor Rehabilitation Center, the Chilkat Tlingit village of Klukwan. tidewater glaciers and humpback whales in Tracy Arm or Endicott Arm, guided nature walks, kayaking, and Zodiac tours.
+The typical Inside Passage itinerary requires eight days, but the National Geographic Sea Bird is pilots a six-day option that includes Sitka’s Raptor Rehabilitation Center, the Chilkat Tlingit village of Klukwan. tidewater glaciers and humpback whales in Tracy Arm or Endicott Arm, guided nature walks, kayaking, and Zodiac tours.